Taxes on Selling a House in Massachusetts

 You’ve likely heard the term “capital gains tax,” but what is it?

 When you sell a “capital asset,” such as a piece of real estate, that is not used for a business, any profits the sale yields are considered capital gains.
-Capital assets most commonly include things like your home or vehicle but can also include stocks, bonds, or art.
+Capital assets most commonly include things like your home or vehicle, but can also include stocks, bonds, or art.

 A capital gains tax is a tax levied on any capital gains earned during a tax year.
 For example, if you purchased your Massachusetts home for $650,000 and sold it a few years later for $750,000, you have earned a capital gain of $100,000, which would be taxed.

 Capital gains tax rates differ by state.
 Some states, like Florida, don’t even have a capital gains tax.
-Massachusetts’s capital gains tax rate varies based on if the gain is considered short-term or long-term.
+Massachusetts’s capital gains tax rate varies based on whether the gain is considered short-term or long-term.
 The tax rate will either be 5% or 8.5%, depending on the type of capital gains.

 Capital gains are also classified as “short-term” or “long-term” at the Federal level.